csquared/loopr/README.md

 <br/>
 *Circuit for two buttons (those are 10K ohm resistors)*

+## To Run:

+- open arduino project in /arduino and upload to board
+- run > ruby listener/run.rb &lt;tty of arduino&gt;
+- button 1 starts and stops recording a loop
+- button 2 starts and stops the loop

+## To Do

+- get this in a project box
+- hook it up to my guitar and ROCK OUT!

-Nevertheless, thanks to the awesome folks at the [Austin Hackerspace](http:/www.atxhackerspace.org) and MicroController Monday I was able to get my Arduino-based Loop pedal off the ground... or maybe closer to the ground!
+Thanks to the awesome folks at the [Austin Hackerspace](http:/www.atxhackerspace.org) and MicroController Monday I was able to get my Arduino-based Loop pedal off the ground... or maybe closer to the ground!
 So much thanks to Danny and Tim for showing me the way.

 Or as they like to say:
 ### Don't let the software guys touch the hardware!!!!